 This will be awarded to first time enrolled students who demonstrate academic strength, leadership ability, and a vision to apply the degree from the Huizenga College of Business to their career goals.
-This award may range from \$5,802.00-\$7,155.00 of graduate tuition, dependent upon the program of study.
+This award may range from \$5,976.00 - \$7,768.80 of graduate tuition, dependent upon the program of study.
 The tuition award is based on a student's undergraduate or graduate performance.
 Student must have a cumulative GPA of a 3.5 or higher (on a 4.0) scale.
 Submission of the 500-word essay describing how a graduate business degree will be an asset to you both personally and professionally is required.
 If applicant has taken the GMAT or GRE, please provide a copy of the score report.
-Two (2) signed letters of recommendation (1) Professional and (1) Academic or Personal.
+Two (2) letters of recommendation.

 Note: The tuition award does not apply to fees or other student expenses.
-Tuition award amount is based on \$193.40 per credit hour off of the current published ground tuition rates.
+Tuition award amount is based on \$199.20 per credit hour off of the current published tuition rates.
+For students pursuing the One Year MBA an award of \$240.60 off per credit will be applied.
 Documents must be received 30 days before the start of the term.